day8/re-frame-10x/docs/HyperlinkedInformation/UsingTheRepl.md

 trace data, we could use the REPL to reach into its data structures and access anything we wanted.

 So, let's flesh this concept out a bit.
-Imagine that `re-frame-10x` supplied an API function called, say, `get-traced-result` in a namespace called, say, `day8.re-frame-10x`, then you could evaluate the following at the REPL:
+Imagine that `re-frame-10x` supplied an API function called, say, `traced-result` in a namespace called, say, `day8.re-frame-10x`, then you could evaluate the following at the REPL:

 ```
 (day8.re-frame-10x/traced-result 80 4)
 ```

-and this call would return the trace data you wanted.
+and this call would return the trace data at the "trace coordinates" 80 4.
+If it helps to understand, imagine that `80` is the `Epoch id` and `4` is the trace-id within that `Epoch`.
+(Warning I just made that up, and it doesn't matter)

 In most REPLs, you would have previously `required` the `day8.re-frame-10x` namespace.